See the staggering toll of America’s mental health crisis

 The colors and background selected for the design are just like those used in connectomes.
 However, instead of illustrating neural connections, they show the devastating connection between being mentally ill and experiencing homelessness or getting shot by police.

-Residency curators DeeDee Gordon and Debbie Millman, who selected Lupi as Rand’s first artist-in-residence, hope her images catapult Rand’s research into the public eye.
-“We recognized that there was an opportunity for Rand to present their research in a new and compelling way,” says Gordon, a trend forecaster.
+Residency curators The Gordon Co and Debbie Millman, who selected Lupi as Rand’s first artist-in-residence, hope her images catapult Rand’s research into the public eye.
+“We recognized that there was an opportunity for Rand to present their research in a new and compelling way,” says DeeDee Gordon, a trend forecaster.
 “We found that young people are really adept at consuming large quantities of information, especially when it is presented to them visually,” she says, explaining the catalyst behind the fusion of art and data that is central to the residency.

 Lupi, who often uses data to tell personal stories, hopes her most recent work “makes people feel less lonely.”
 This message is especially important as we emerge from the pandemic without knowing the long-term effects of lockdowns, mass casualties, and illness.